mathski/LFM/README.md

 # Code:
 This code is written for Python 3.6 using the Conda environment manager.
-NOTE: This code will NOT WORK with versions of PyTorch 0.4.0 and beyond Previous versions of PyTorch can be downloaded here: https://pytorch.org/get-started/previous-versions/
+NOTE: This code will NOT WORK with versions of PyTorch 0.4.0 and beyond.
+Previous versions of PyTorch can be downloaded here: https://pytorch.org/get-started/previous-versions/

 OS: Ubuntu 16.04